-- having regard to the consideration of Document No. 1-14/80 on the economic aspects of the Third Conference on the Law of the Sea, - considering that these sconomic aspects cannot be dissociated from matters of a general political nature and have moreover both external economic and intra-community components. - recalling in particular the complex quastion of making a specific committee responsible for drawing up a report on the many difficult problems associated with the subject matter of the Third Conference on the Law of the Sea, - having regard, furthermore, to the current practice in several national parliaments of having a separate body to deal with items on the agenda of the Conference on the Law of the Sea. - 1.
-Establishes the following principles to be observed by the Community and the Mamber States in the negotiations on the Third Conference on the law of the Sea: - (A) National maritime boundaries
+- having regard to the consideration of Document No. 1-14/80 on the economic aspects of the Third Conference on the Law of the Sea, - considering that these aconomic aspects cannot be dissociated from matters of a general political nature and have moreover both external geonomic and intra-Community components,

-12 mile territortal sea:
+- recalling in particular the complex question of making a epecific committee responsible for drawing up a report on the many difficul problems associated with the subject matter of the Third Conference on the Law of the Sea,

+- having regard, furthermore, to the current practice in several, national parliaments of having a separate body to deal with items on the agenda of the Conference on the Law of the Sea,

+1. Establishes the following principles to be observed by the Community and the Member States in the negotiations on the Third Conference on the Law of the Sea:

+(A) National maritime boundaries 12-mile\territorial\sea:

-- (i) The European Parliament, while recognizing the extension of territorial waters to be common practice, points out that, where in the past maritime problems had perforce been solved by international agreement, this process has now been replaced by a dublous procedure of appropriation (a maritime version of land-grabbing). - (ii) The European Parliament stresses the desirability of intra-Community cooperation on this area (utilization) system). - (iii) The European Parliament notes that the right of innocent passage may only be restricted in the event of a threat to external security, and is thus better guaranteed than it was in treaties in the past, but regrets the retention of general clauses permitting interruption of the right to innocent passage.
+- (i) The European Parliament, while recognizing the extension of territorial waters to be common practice, points out that, where in the past maritime problems had perforce been colved by international agreement, this process has now been replaced by a dubious procedure of appropriation (a maritime version of land-grabbing). - (11) The European Parliament stresses the desirability of intra-Community cooperation in this area (utilization system). - (iii) The European Parliament notes that the right of innocent passage may only as restricted in the event of a threat to external security, and is thus better guaranteed than it was in treaties in the past, but regrets the retention of general clauses permitting interruption of the right to innocent passage.